Updated: Jul 29, 2021

 The reasons behind looking for a new ERP system are varied and many.
 Some companies are driven by operational needs, but many companies choose ERP because of finance and accounting needs.
 This is especially true of small and midsize companies that are growing.

-Here are five considerations when you’re evaluating a new financial ERP system for your company.
+Here are five considerations when you’re evaluating a new financial ERP system such as Microsoft Dynamics 365 Business Central for your company.

 1. Return on Investment